 Funder: National Park Service

-Summary: Supports the physical preservation of historic sites significant to African American civil rights history.
+Summary: Supports the physical preservation of historic sites significant to African American civil rights, including rehabilitation, architectural services, and preservation planning.